MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-dataflow-api/geocode-dataflow-sample-code.md

 ---
 title: "Geocode Dataflow Sample Code | Microsoft Docs"
-description: "Provides Geocode Dataflow sample code with notes that explain the organization, syntax, and utility of the sample code." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Provides Geocode Dataflow sample code using .NET 2.0 written as a console application that accepts input data in any of the supported formats and outputs the results into two texts files named succeeded.txt and failed.txt." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""